djccarew/watson-dojo-pm-tester/README.md

 ## Step 7: Run the notebook in the IBM Data Science Experience

-In this part of the lab you will run the notebook code to create a predictive model and save it in the Watson Machine Learning Service.
+In this part of the lab you will run the Juypter Notebook code creating a predictive model, and save it in the Watson Machine Learning Service.

 1. Place your cursor in the first code block in the notebook.